Jennie Florella Holmes

 Jennie Florella Holmes (née, Hurd; February 26, 1842 – March 20, 1892) was an American temperance activist and suffragist.

-Biography
+She served as Chair of the Executive Committee of the Nebraska State Suffrage Society and President of the Nebraska State Woman's Christian Temperance Union (WCTU).

+Early life and education

 Jennie Florella Hurd was born on February 26, 1842, on a farm in Jersey County, Illinois, where she spent her early years.

-In 1859, she matriculated at Lombard College, Galesburg, Illinois, one of the few educational institutions that then offered equal opportunity to both sexes.
-At the beginning of the Civil War in 1861 she, like many others, cast aside their studies for the cause, teaching and, being a staunch Unionist, giving service to the Soldiers' Aid Society of Jerseyville, Illinois.
+In 1859, she entered Lombard College, Galesburg, Illinois, where she continued her studies until 1861, when the pressing demand for teachers, created by the Civil War led her to take up that calling.
+At the same time, she undertook her full share of the war activities devolving upon the women of that period.
+Being a staunch Unionist, she gave service to the Soldiers' Aid Society of Jerseyville, Illinois.

+Career

 In 1866, she married Charles A. Holmes, of Jefferson, Wisconsin, who had served three years as captain in the 29th Wisconsin Infantry Regiment.
 With her husband and two daughters, she moved to Tecumseh, Nebraska, in September, 1871 where she had six more children.